Mount Rushmore Trivia Quiz Questions With Answers

 A: Charles Rushmore, David Swanzey , and Bill Challis.

 Historian Doane Robinson conceived the idea for Mount Rushmore in

 A: To promote tourism in South Dakota.

-In 1924, Robinson persuaded what sculptor to travel to the Black Hills region to ensure the carving could be accomplished?
+, Robinson persuaded what sculptor to travel to the Black Hills region to ensure the carving could be accomplished?

 A: Gutzon Borglum.